OpenAppStack installation instructions¶

 your cluster.
 Then run the following command to get information about

 $ python -m openappstack oas.example.org create --help

 If you want the installation script to automatically create a VPS for you, check Advanced cluster creation: Setup with the Greenhost API.
 Otherwise, continue here.

 If you want to install OpenAppStack on a non-Greenhost VPS, we assume you already have a machine with a world-facing IP address.
 Make sure that your VPS meets our prerequisites.
 You’ll need its hostname and its IP address.

-Create the OpenAppStack settings for your VPS by running the following command:
+Create the initial OpenAppStack configuration for your VPS by running the following command: